FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpaypaymentinitializeoptions.md

 A callback that gets called when the customer selects one of the payment options provided by the widget.

-A callback that gets called when the customer selects one of the payment options provided by the widget.

 **Parameters:**

 Name | Type | Description |